 Research Portfolio

-IFAIN's research programme spans funded multi-site studies, surveillance systems, and laboratory investigations — all generating locally grounded evidence with direct implications for Nigeria's infectious disease burden.
+IFAIN's research programme spans funded multi-site studies, surveillance systems, and laboratory investigations — generating locally grounded evidence with direct implications for Nigeria's infectious disease burden.

-2Active Studies
+3Active Studies

 5Completed Programmes